12 of the best views in South Australia’s national parks

 3. Cape du Couedic, Flinders Chase National Park

-Mount Lofty Summit, in Cleland Conservation Park, stands 727 metres above sea level and provides the best view of Adelaide because of its uninterrupted outlook.
-On a clear day, you might even spot Yorke Peninsula on the other side of Gulf Saint Vincent.
+On a clear day, you might even spot Yorke Peninsula on the other side of Gulf St Vincent.

 There are plenty of walking trails nearby and lots of facilities, including an information centre, café and restaurant.
-Why not make a day of it and visit the nearby Cleland Wildlife Park where you can see a huge variety of Australian wildlife and even hold a koala!
+Why not make a day of it and visit the nearby Cleland Wildlife Park where you can see a huge variety of Australian wildlife.

 5. Cape Spencer, Dhilba Guuranda-Innes National Park